jbhimawariii/MedAssistant/README.md

 # MedAssistant
 The scripts used for Jairus' Group research Project.

-Version 0.9.5 Marisa (actually works now)
+Version 1.0 (actually works now)

 ## Purpose
-This program was made for the research title "Raspberry Pi based Virtual Assistant in Helping Doctors in Pulling Patient Profiles" at Pedro Guevara Memorial National Highschool in the section 9-J.BANZON Year 2021-2022.
+This program was made as a proof of concept for the research title "Raspberry Pi based Virtual Assistant in Helping Doctors in Pulling Patient Profiles" at Pedro Guevara Memorial National Highschool in the section 9-J.BANZON Year 2021-2022.

 ## Things To Do
 - Change commands to ones that work for the enclosure setup of the Raspberry Pi